HexStateLab/SDR-Engine/README.md

-# SDRQudit — RTL-SDR Room-Scale Quantum Processor
+# SDR-Engine — RTL-SDR Room-Scale Quantum Processor

 A 5,300-line quantum virtual machine that uses a $25 RTL-SDR dongle and the electromagnetic field of a room as its computational substrate.
 Qudits are